AbsaOSS/pramen/README.md

 # Creating a data pipeline

+Pramen is a configuration driven tool.
+There are plenty of ways you can customize your pipeline.
+For the definitive set of possible options please loot at [reference.conf](pramen/core/src/main/resources/reference.conf).

 Let's take a look on components of a data pipeline in more detail.

 ## Pipeline components